 There is something called multigenerational transmission process, which just means that we unconsciously pass things down in families through the generations.
-Some things that get passed down are really great, some are really bad.
+Some things that get passed down are really great; some are bad.
 We got dealt a really bad multigenerational hand of racism, fear, confusion, and discrimination.
 And it is not our fault!
 We didn’t ask for this, but it is 100% our job to fix it!

 How did we become this way?
 We were taught.
 How do we stop it?
 We teach something different.
 But wait, you say, I am teaching my child differently.
 But are you?
-Are you really?
+Are you in reality?
 We all know the right words to say.
-We know it is important to say “Everyone is equal.
+We know it is important to say, “Everyone is equal.
 Everyone is the same.”

-Most of us know that the majority of communication between humans is actually nonverbal (that explains those misconstrued text messages and why emojis are so important).
+Most of us know that the majority of communication between humans is nonverbal (that explains those misconstrued text messages and why emojis are so important).
 In fact, our nonverbal communication is 12.5 times more powerful than our verbal communication in communicating interpersonal attitudes and feelings.

-Today, I’m talking about the nonverbal messages we express to our children about who we value and who we don’t and who is to be feared and who isn’t.
-I am talking about the times when we give a fake smile, or give an approving or disapproving nod.
+Today, I’m talking about the nonverbal messages we express to our children about who we value and who we don’t, and who is to be feared and who isn’t.
+I am talking about the times when we give a fake smile or give an approving or disapproving nod.
 I am talking about the jokes at which we laugh and the little facial expressions we make, the raised eyebrow, or the curious or suspicious stare.

 We all know that Uncle whoever is crazy and stupid.
 Nobody ever told you, but we know because everyone ignores him when he talks.
 People roll their eyes when he interjects.
 No one considers him as they would the other adults.
 No one ever had to say a word, we just know.
 And guess what?
 You think of him in the same way, even though you may have no idea why.
-You believe what you were nonverbally taught.
+You believe what you were non-verbally taught.

 Children start to notice differences in skin color and facial features as early as two years old, depending on how astute they are.
-But here is the kicker: humans understand and respond to nonverbal communication beginning at birth!
-Beforehand, really.
-Our brains are wired to understand nonverbal communication!
+But here is the kicker: Humans understand and respond to nonverbal communication beginning at birth!
+Even beforehand!
+Our brains are wired to understand nonverbal communication.
 The research in neonatal nonverbal communication is amazing!

-I remember pushing my son in the grocery store when he was two years old.
+I remember pushing my son in a cart at the grocery store when he was two years old.
 A little boy in a cart next to us pointed to my son and said, “He’s black.”
 It wasn’t his words (benign by themselves), but it was the disdain with which this child spoke them, along with the sneer on his face, that caught the attention of my son.

 Over the next few weeks after this incident, my son periodically asked me, “Why did that boy say that I’m black?”
 I knew that my son wasn’t just asking why.
 He had heard himself described in this way before.
 With his limited vocabulary, he was really asking, “Why did he say it that way?”
 I didn’t really know how to respond.
 How do you explain to a two-year-old that some people think he is not as good as they are, that he is less than because of the color of his skin, that he doesn’t have as much value as others whose skin is lighter?

 So, I made up some trite answer about the boy noticing how different his beautiful brown skin was from his.
 My first lie as a parent, and he knew it.
 I could tell he didn’t buy it.
-What he wanted to know was what was wrong with him?
+What he wanted to know was, what was wrong with him?
 Eventually, he stopped asking.
 Some may say that it went away, but I know it did not.
 Instead, that message got buried deep in his psyche.
 He was learning, already at two years old, the societal belief that somehow he is less than—not from the words that were said, but from the nonverbal communication that we humans are wired to decipher and understand since birth.

-See, when you are taught from a young age that you are less than, it is just a matter of time before you start believing it, acting on it and unknowingly perpetuating it in your own family.
+See, when you are taught from a young age that you are less than, it is just a matter of time before you start believing it, acting on it, and unknowingly perpetuating it in your own family.
 And not every young child is blessed (as my son is and many other black people are) to have someone take the time to invest enough of the opposite viewpoint (the truth about their value) into their minds.
 Our media certainly isn’t doing that!

 Humans quickly learn to create lies with our words, but our bodies never do.
-Our bodies speak the truth about what we really feel and believe (even when we don’t know it ourselves) and we are always communicating that to our children.
+Our bodies speak the truth about what we really feel and believe (even when we don’t know it ourselves), and we are always communicating that to our children.
 In the 21st century, we all know what we should say.
 But please, because I know you care, check yourself and make sure that your body language matches what you teach your children about race!